Compute-and-Forward: Harnessing Interference through Structured Codes: Compute-and-Forward

-To ensure that the probability of error goes to zero for all desired equations, we get that the volume of $\Vm_{\e(m)}$ must satisfy for all relays with $a_{m\e} \neq 0$.
-If we set the volume of $\Vm_{\e}$ as follows, the constraints are always met:
+To ensure that the probability of error goes to zero for all desired equations\footnote{Note that by Lemma \ref{l:coeffbound} the number of available coefficient vectors $\ab_m$ at each relay is finite if $\| \hb_m \|$ and $P$ are finite.
+Therefore, it can be shown via a union bound that each relay can decode more than one equation.}, we get that the volume of $\Vm_{\e_{\text{MAX}}(m)}$ must satisfy for all relays with $a_{m\e} \neq 0$.
+If we set the volume of each Voronoi region $\Vm_{\e}$ as follows, the constraints are always met:

 Recall that the rate of a nested lattice code is Using (\ref{e:normsecmoment}), we can solve for the volume of the fundamental Voronoi region of the coarse lattice: